jrossc/jrossc/README.md

 ### Hi there 👋

-I have been programming in C# since 2013 and have created projects from scratch on either web or Windows-based applications.
-My repositories are collections of self-learning codes.
+I have been programming in C# since 2013 and have created projects from scratch on either web or Windows desktop applications.
+My repositories are collections of self-learning codes and proof of concept developments.

 📫 How to reach me: